 |the sad romance of illusion|

-With their shared themes of criminality motivated by class sensitivities and obsessive passion, The First Time He Died and Going Wrong have considerable similarity (although perhaps it could be said that the Rendell novel, over twenty years old, itself is now somewhat out-of-date in this respect?).
-As a suspense novel, however, I actually would say that The First Time He Died is clearly the superior of the two.
+With their shared themes of criminality motivated by class sensitivities and obsessive passion, The First Time He Died and Going Wrong have considerable similarity (it could be said that the Rendell novel, over twenty years old, itself is now somewhat out-of-date in this respect).
+I would say, however, that as s a suspense novel The First Time He Died is clearly the superior of the two.

 |Irony 101: be careful what you wish for|